 Phase 3.
 Application deployment and execution phase: After the development, the application is commercial released.
 The host application (acting as API invoker) obtains the authorization from CAPIF core function to invoke the service API as specified in clause 8.11 of 3GPP TS 23.222 [2].
 The host application may obtain the security credential of the service API invocation (Option #2).
 Upon receiving the access token from CAPIF core function, the application initiates the service API invocation, as specified in clause 8.16 in 3GPP TS 23.222 [2].
 In RNAA scenario, the API invoker obtains authorization with the CAPIF core function as specified in clause 8.31 of 3GPP TS 23.222 [2], and then requests service API invocation.

 NOTE: There are two options about obtaining the security credential of the service API invocation.
 Option #1 is fetching it during phase 1 or phase 2 and program it into the host application.
-In this option, the security can not be dynamically refreshed at any time.
+In this option, the security can not be dynamically refreshed at any time and a security credential obtained during the preparation and testing phase might not be appropriate for deployment.
 Option #2 is fetching it during the host application is running.
 In this option, the security can be dynamically refreshed at any time.